-  A: We limit registration so we can average about 65-70 drivers per event, this is to make sure everyone gets plenty of runs on the course.
+A: We limit registration so we can average less than 80 drivers per event, this is to make sure everyone gets plenty of runs on the course.
 Some events are bigger due to demand/season and some are smaller but typically you can expect not more than 35-40 cars in each heat.

 A: Correct, we hire dedicated staff so your fee is usually just to drive not to work, and you take breaks during the two heats you’re not driving in.
 No standing out in the heat chasing cones – this makes the day much more pleasant and fun.
 NOTE: at Summit Point events we do offer a $$$ discount to a few folks per day to help with tech, start, grid, and timing.
 You can select this option when you register, if it’s still available.